amarantha-k/cbas/_drafts/5_ddl.md

                      | ArrayValue
                      | Literal

-An Analytics bucket is a proxy for a bucket on a cluster of Data Service Nodes.
+A (Analytics) bucket is a proxy for a bucket on a cluster of Data Service Nodes.
 It represents this bucket in all other DDL operations.
-The `CREATE BUCKET` statement creates such an Analytics bucket.
+The `CREATE BUCKET` statement creates such a (Analytics) bucket.
 Parameters for the bucket can be provided though a parameter record.
 The following two parameters are supported: